Devabubakar/frontend-mentor-stats-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org) - This helped me refresh my understanding on the concept of mix blend mode and stacking context
+- [Mozilla Mdn](https://developer.mozilla.org) - This helped me refresh my understanding on the concept of mix blend mode and stacking context

 ## Author